Comilla University

 Golam Mowlah is the founder vice-chancellor of Comilla University who served until he was removed on 30 July 2008.
 Zulfikar Ali, a professor of mathematics, was given the charge as acting vice-chancellor.
 The next vice-chancellor of Comilla University, A.K.M.
 Zehadul Karim declared his resignation on 7 October 2009.
-Amir Hossen Khan, a professor of Physics department of Jahangirnagar University, was appointed as Vice-Chancellor on 22 November 2009.
-After expiration of the duration of Amir Hossen Khan then Dr. Ali Ashraf, a professor of Economics department and Ex-President of Chittagong University Teachers Association has been appointed as the 5th Vice-Chancellor of Comilla University.
-He joined the university on 3 December 201.
-Professor Dr. Emran Kabir Chowdhury on January 31, 2018 joined as the 6th Vice Chancellor of Comilla University.
+Amir Hossen Khan, a professor of the physics department of Jahangirnagar University, was appointed as vice-chancellor on 22 November 2009.
+After expiration of the duration of Amir Hossen Khan then Ali Ashraf, a professor of the economics department and ex-president of Chittagong University Teachers Association has been appointed as the 5th vice-chancellor of Comilla University.
+He joined the university on 3 December 2013.
+Emran Kabir Chowdhury, on 31 January 2018, joined as the 6th vice chancellor of Comilla University.

 It started with 7 functional departments.
 Now there are a total of 19 departments Under 6 faculties including Information & Communication Technology, Computer Science & Engineering, Pharmacy, Physics, Chemistry, Statistics, Mathematics, Finance and Banking, Accounting & Information Systems, Marketing, Management Studies, Mass Communication & Journalism, Law, Economics, Public Administration, Archeology, Anthropology, Bengali, and English.